CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Introduction

-We shows the potential of the presented approach with a photorealistic experiment using the AirSim drone simulation environment.
-The experiments demonstrate the effect of applying the proposed control to enable a variety of defocus, zoom, and framing recording strategies automatically.
+We show the potential of this approach with a photorealistic experiment using CinemAirSim \cite{pueyo2020cinemairsim}, an extension for cinematographic purposes of the photorealistic robotics simulator AirSim\cite{shah2018airsim}.
+The cameras embedded on the drones of CinemAirSim follow the thin-lens camera model.
+The experiments demonstrate the effect of applying the proposed control to enable a variety of changes in the depth of field, zoom, and framing recording strategies automatically.